 Megan is survived by her loving parents, Paul and Susan (Tew) Welton; her siblings Naomi Boyer (Jarum), Rachel Bryson (Jeremy), and Christopher Welton (Cosette); her nieces and nephews: Jacob, Kaylee, Matthew, Joshua, and Isabelle Boyer; Clara, Jonathan, and Cole Bryson; and Oliver and Mabel Welton.
 She is also survived by her devoted cousin, Mallory Snyder; her grandpa, Milton Tew; her grandmother, Velda Welton; as well as many cherished aunts, uncles, cousins, and friends.
 She is preceded in death by her grandpa, Oliver Kay Welton; her grandma, Fern Tew; and her nephew, Samuel Bryson.

 Funeral services will be held will be held Tuesday, January 21, 2020 at 11:00 a.m. in the Cedar Hollow Seventh Ward Chapel, 2178 North 1200 East, Lehi, Utah with a viewing from 9:00 – 10:45 a.m. prior to the services.
 Interment will be in the Provo City Cemetery Wednesday, January 22, 2020 at 11:00 a.m.
 Condolences may be sent to the family at www.olpinmortuary.com

 The Welton family is planning to endow a memorial scholarship in Megan's name at Brigham Young University.
 In lieu of flowers, the family would welcome donations to the Megan Elizabeth Welton Memorial Fund at any America First Credit Union.

-To send flowers to Megan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Megan Elizabeth Welton, please visit our floral store.